 Here are some lessons I’ve learned from being a solo female van life traveler.

 1. FEAR IS A CHOICE

 People always ask if being a solo female van life travller is scary and my answer is always the same.
 I choose to not be afraid!
 But if I said I’ve never been afraid in my van, I’d be lying.

 My first night solo in my van, I was terrified.
 I didn’t have any road trip travel skills and I didn’t know about resources like freecampsites.net or iOverlander.
 While trying to find a place to park for the night in a small town near a Colorado highway, fear got the best of me.
 Everywhere I considered parking looked potentially dangerous.
 In the dark, cozy little spots suddenly turned into a creepy old house or an abandoned trailer.
 I was certain that I was going to be abducted and never heard from again.
 Eventually, I settled on a parking spot by a streetlight.
-I triple checked my door locks and curled up in bed in a ball of worry.
+Triple checking my door locks, I curled up in bed as a ball of worry.

 In the daylight, however, my perceived surroundings and the reality could not have been more different.
 I woke up in a quaint, small town surrounded by friendly people, all of whom were smiling at me.

 2. VANLIFE COMES WITH A SHARP LEARNING CURVE

 Vanlife is different in day-to-day living.
-It can be overwhelming to start an adventure with so many foreign terms and concepts like graywater, propane and boondocking.
-I’m learning so many thing by actually doing the things, such as enhancing my power tool skills and troubleshooting electrical issues.
+It can be overwhelming to start an adventure with so many foreign terms and concepts like gray water, propane, and boondocking.
+I’m learning so many things by simply doing them!
+Simple things like enhancing my power tool skills and troubleshooting electrical issues changed everything.
 I’ve become a pro at monitoring my water and propane consumption.